secnot/uva-onlinejudge-solutions/Data_Structures.md

 - [Stacks and Queues](https://en.wikibooks.org/wiki/Data_Structures/Stacks_and_Queues)

-In python stacks can be implemented using a lists:
+In python stacks can be implemented using lists:

 ```python
 stack = []